ipython/ipython/docs/source/notebook/plotting.rst

 Plotting
 --------
-One major feature of the Jupyter notebook is the ability to display plots that are the output of running code cells.
+One major feature of the IPython kernel is the ability to display plots that are the output of running code cells.
 The IPython kernel is designed to work seamlessly with the matplotlib_ plotting library to provide this functionality.